Draune/cheatsheets/reverse.md

 ## Godo

+Static analysis:

-Static analysis: GDRE (just search "godo reverse")
+- GDRE (just search "godo reverse")
+- godot-unpacker.py (repo github with a .py script that will unpack everything in the godot binary)

 Dynamic analysis: use Cheat Engine (will probably be game hacking)